Spring 2014 Internship Positions Available

 Books Sales: The Books Sales intern will primarily support the in-house sales department with sales conference preparations and special sales research.
 Daily tasks vary, but may include: researching market channels for lead titles; creating mailing databases for special sales outreach; tracking title availability on Amazon and other major accounts; preparing international promotional materials; helping with our seasonal sales conference, which will include compiling sales information for sales representatives and editing sales sheets.
 The Books Sales Intern will also be given the opportunity to attend department meetings, launch meetings, and sales conference.

-Journals Marketing: The intern will perform market research, craft releases for podcasts and news items, manage routine updates to our website, prepare promotional materials for conferences and events, and support the staff on various projects as needed.
-Additionally, there are two projects of special importance to complete: an online collection of important articles to celebrate the 30th anniversary of the journal Design Issues; and heavy assistance with the creation of the annual marketing summaries, which will include extracting and compiling data across a wide variety of platforms.
-The intern may also be assigned special research projects under the supervision of the Journals Director.
-The intern should be well-versed in the Microsoft Office suite (particularly Excel), have strong internet research skills, a strong analytical approach, and the ability to communicate professionally via e-mail and in-person.
+Journals Marketing: The intern will perform market and social media research, craft releases for podcasts and news items, propose articles for our ongoing From the Archive Friday feature, prepare promotional materials for conferences and events, manage routine updates to our website, assist with award nominations, and support the department with various projects as needed.
+Additionally, the intern may have opportunities to build special web pages for various journals and may also be assigned special research projects under the supervision of the Journals Director.
+The intern should be well versed in the Microsoft Office suite (particularly Excel) and have strong internet research skills, a strong analytical approach, and the ability to communicate professionally via email and in person.

 Digital Initiatives: The intern will work with the group responsible for overseeing the production and distribution of files and metadata for ebook programs, maintaining the digital archive, and shaping the Press’s XML workflow infrastructure.
 Daily tasks include bookmarking PDFs, creating ePub files, and preparing metadata.
 Candidates should be computer literate with strong communication skills.
 Familiarity with HTML and Adobe Acrobat is strongly preferred.

 Please send us your resume and cover letter indicating the department(s) you are interested in applying to.
-E-mail application to: Internship Coordinator, email@example.com, by April 26, 2013.
+Email application to: Internship Coordinator, firstname.lastname@example.org, by December 13, 2013.
 For more information about the MIT Press, visit our website at: http://mitpress.mit.edu.